Accelerynt-Security/AS-PagerDuty-Integration/README.md

 There may be a step to select a noise reduction option for your service.
 The "**Intelligent**" option is reccomended.

-Finally, select the Microsoft Azure option under the Integrations section, then click "**Create Service**".
+Finally, select the Microsoft Sentinel option under the Integrations section, then click "**Create Service**".

 ![PagerDuty_Create_Integration_Key_4](Images/PagerDuty_Create_Integration_Key_4.png)